-The recommended remedial grading will remove the existing fill soils from the new building areas as well as a portion of the variable strength alluvium and replace these materials as compacted structural fill.
-The native soils that will remain in place below the recommended depth of overexcavation possess will not be subject to significant load increases from the foundations of the new structures.
-Provided that the recommended remedial grading is completed, the postconstruction settlements of the proposed structure are expected to be within tolerable limits.
+The proposed remedial grading will remove a portion of the loose, low strength, and potentially collapsible/compressible native alluvial soils, and all of the artificial fill materials, and replace these materials as compacted structural fill.
+The native soils that will remain in place below the recommended depth of overexcavation possess more favorable consolidation/collapse characteristics and will not be subject to significant stress increases from the foundations of the new structures.
+Therefore, following completion of the recommended grading, post-construction settlements are expected to be within tolerable limits.